2-SE/PickAsso_App/README.md

 ### Most Important Specifications & Requirements of the Project :
 - Mobile App (iOS and Android) and Web Services
-- Specfic logins for Administration, Professors and Students (and Associations) ➟ Means that Administration, Professors and Students have different rights and access to different view and features
+- Specific logins for Administration, Teachers and Students (and Associations) ➟ Means that Administration, Teachers and Students have different rights and access to different views and features
 - Have access to different calendar's topic : all classes/promotions of a college, of all free classrooms, of the event on the campus
 - Have different types of calendar views : day-to-day view, week-to-week view, month-to-month view, other...
 - Possibility to receive a notification when there is a change in his schedule